golden gate bridge san francisco

 The verdict

 I really loved San Francisco.
-I didn’t do some of the touristy “must-do’s”, like going to Alcatraz (sold out months in advance), riding a cable car (have trams in Melbourne) or going to Haight-Ashbury (ran out of time, and heard it’s pretty skeezy these days).
+I didn’t do some of the touristy “must-do’s”, like going to Alcatraz (sold out months in advance), riding a cable car (have trams in Melbourne) or going to Haight-Ashbury (ran out of time, and heard it’s sketchy these days).
 I saw the famous, steep zig zagging Lombard Street only because our bus to Napa Valley drove past it, but to be honest I actually can’t remember seeing it.
 I did see the Golden Gate Bridge, but it was 80% shrouded in fog.
 I made it to Fisherman’s Wharf, but it is one of the crappiest tourist attractions I have ever visited.

 What I loved about San Francisco, and what ended up being most memorable for me, was experiencing the city by its different neighbourhoods – particularly the Mission and The Castro.
 The city’s rich food culture and vibrant arts scene is what I loved the most, rather than the numerous iconic tourist attractions that had built my perception of the city before visiting.